How To Use the Internet While the Power Is Out

 Can I connect my modem to a generator?

-Usually, your internet will continue to work during a power outage if you are able to power your modem or internet gateway with a generator or other alternative power source.
-But it’s not guaranteed.
+Usually, you can use a generator to stay online during a power outage—though it’s not guaranteed.
 Whether your internet will function when the power grid is down is largely dependent on your ISP and your local internet infrastructure.

 Fiber internet requires power to the ONT

-If you have fiber internet, your connection relies on an optical network terminal (ONT) in addition to whatever internet equipment you’re using to connect to your devices.
+If you have fiber internet, your connection relies on an optical network terminal (ONT) in addition to the router.
 To keep fiber internet running during a power outage, provide power to the ONT with a generator or other alternative power source.